How to Evaluate Enterprise Software and Technology

 Performing a thorough technology evaluation gives your company a glimpse of various advantages that you might not have access to otherwise.
 Evaluation is an excellent way to identify problems and opportunities and, as a result, possible technology vendors that are right for your company.
 Use an in-depth technology evaluation process to maximize your outcomes.
 Study how the workflow is going in your company, and see if your employees encounter problems.
 Ask them what improvements they want and compare their suggestions with the company growth plan.
 Then establish what strengths and (more importantly) weaknesses your current state has and how it affects the workflow.

-How to evaluate new technology partners in 6 steps;
+How to evaluate software and technology partners in 6 steps;

 1. Discovery – determine a business case for the technology required.